Homepage

 task. h

 INCLUDE_vTaskSuspend and INCLUDE_xTaskResumeFromISR must be defined as 1 for this function to be available.
-See the configuration section for more information.
+See the RTOS Configuration documentation for more information.

 A function to resume a suspended task that can be called from within an ISR.